 The fresh water system consists of a potable water tank, distribution manifold, distribution lines and a distribution pump.
-The pump is equipped with an automatic pressure switch and is located in the machinery space.
+The pump is equipped with an automatic pressure switch and is accessed through a hatch under the cabin floor.
 An in-line strainer located near the pump protects the system from debris.
-The tank, located under the cabin sole, is filled through a labeled deck fill located on the gunwale.
+The tank is under the mid berth and is filled through a labeled deck fill located on the gunwale.